Brigitte Jordan

 Brigitte Jordan was a German-American professor, scientist, and consultant who was described as the midwife to the "Anthropology of Birth".
-She attended Sacramento State College where she received her bachelor's and master's degrees, and later attended the University of California, Irvine where she completed her PhD.

 Early life and education

 Brigitte "Gitti" Jordan was born in Passau, Germany, in 1937.
 Her parents were Gertrude Frank Muller, who died in 1944 when Jordan was seven, and Josef Karl Muller.

-Jordan earned her B.A. and M.A. degrees in anthropology at California State University at Sacramento, and her Ph.D. in social science/anthropology from University of California at Irvine in 1975.
+Jordan earned her B.A. and M.A. degrees in anthropology at California State University, Sacramento, and her Ph.D. in social science/anthropology from University of California, Irvine in 1975.

 Career and later life

 Jordan spent much of her early career studying obstetrical anthropology and cross-cultural birth practices.
 Rayna Rapp praised Jordan for her authoritative knowledge of childbirth: "Jordan uses her exquisite sense of description to birth a theoretical framework."
 Jordan's theoretical concept of authoritative knowledge has been employed by countless scholars to account for the subsuming of some ways of knowing by others and also to show how knowledge can be laterally distributed.

 In 1988, Jordan began working as a corporate anthropologist, and her research and consulting interests evolved to include the changing nature of work under the impact of new communication and information technologies and the consequent transformation of ways of life, societal institutions, and global economies.

 Jordan later opened her own consulting practice where she held appointments as the principal scientist at the Xerox Palo Alto Research Center and as senior research scientist at the Institute for Research on Learning.
 This led to her receiving the Excellence in Science and Technology Award from the Xerox Corporation for innovative work.

 Jordan's research on the relationship between humans and technology has influenced organizations outside of the field of anthropology, such as the Special Interest Group on Computer-Human Interaction (SIGCHI).
 She is also credited with the development of corporate anthropology.